Saptive/AcidWorm/README.md

 A buffer of **3320 bytes** is used for the overflow, allowing the stored return address to be overwritten and execution to be redirected into the payload inside the packet.

-An important detail is that on this buffer is converted to a **wide‑character** string before processing.
+An important detail is that this buffer is converted to a **wide‑character** string before processing.
 This would normally corrupt the return address, since each byte becomes part of a two‑byte sequence.
 However, due to the absence of ASLR at the time, it is possible to locate a usable `CALL ESP` instruction whose address still aligns after Unicode expansion.

 ![multi-byte to whcar](https://github.com/user-attachments/assets/591b5dec-5440-409f-9db3-59494aacdde4)